 Customer Success Manager: "So, what I'm hearing is that our pricing is a barrier for your business.
 Your budget is tight, and I'm not offering a discount that meets your needs.
 Is that correct?"

 If you've adequately understood their sentiment, move on.
 If not, say, "Tell me more, so I can better understand."
-Never promise you'll fix the situation -- because you might not be able to.
-Your goal in this moment is to make your customer feel heard and valued.
+Never promise you'll fix the situation — because you might not be able to.
+Your goal at this moment is to make your customer feel heard and valued.

 2. Consider their affect heuristic.

-The affect heuristic is a mental shortcut.
-It helps you make quick, efficient decisions based on how you feel toward the person, place, or situation you're considering.
-Simply put, it's the fact that we all made decisions and judgments based on our worldviews and experiences.
-It's our bias.
+The affect heuristic is a mental shortcut that helps you make quick and efficient decisions based on how you feel toward a person, place, or situation.
+It explains the fact that we all make decisions and judgments based on our worldviews and experiences.

-If you customer keeps asking, "What's the catch?" and delaying the onboarding process with rescheduling and endless due diligence, it might not be helpful to say, "You've already purchased a year's subscription of this marketing software.
+If your customer keeps asking, "What's the catch?" and delaying the onboarding process with rescheduling and endless due diligence, it might not be helpful to say, "You've already purchased an annual subscription for this marketing software.
 Can we move forward?"

-Your customer could have unknowingly been trapped into a year-long contract with a vendor who did not deliver on their promises.
+Your customer could’ve had an experience where they unknowingly were trapped into a year-long contract with a vendor who did not deliver on their promises.
 Because of that experience, your customer is now viewing you through that lens.

 Ask questions to understand the root cause of their apprehension.
 The questions below can help your customer relax, and yield insights into why they're unwilling to move forward:

 - "I'd like to understand.
 Tell me more about why you're skeptical."

 - "What can I do to relieve your fears?"